OpenRailAssociation/osrd-website/content/about/features/index.en.md

 To do so, the proposed train path can take detours and go slower than maximum speed.
 The proposed solution can bien viewed in the interface.

 ## Pathfinding
+Pathfinding finds the shortest train path between two points anywhere on the tracks network.
+It takes account of network constraints : switches, preset routes, traffic direction.
+It performs a compatibility check between tracks and the selected rolling stock to respect loading gauge and electrification mode.
+It does not take account of other trains.
+Result is shown dynamically on the map.

 ## Simulation